Emscherland/PHPIDS/README.md

 ## Credits

+This Package is forked from the original PHPIDS that is no longer maintained and that is lacking support for modern PHP.

+The Credits originally contained the following:

 The project was started by Christian Matthies <ch0012@gmail.com> and Mario Heiderich <mario.heiderich@gmail.com>.
 Mario spend a lot of time maintaining PHPIDS mostly on his own.
 Huge props for that.
-Lars Strojny <lars@strojny.net>
+Currently Lars Strojny <lars@strojny.net>
-merged pull requests of the original package.
+merges pull requests.

 ### An incomplete list of contributors: